CV

 PROFESSIONAL EXPERIENCE

-2018 - present Studio Assistant for Aram Han Sifuentes in Chicago, IL
+2018 - 2023: Studio Assistant for Aram Han Sifuentes in Chicago, IL

 Assisting Aram Han Sifuentes and her collaborators with projects including Protest Banner Lending Library, Protest Garment Lab, U.S. Citizenship Test Sampler, and Official Unofficial Voting Station: Voting for All Who Legally Can’t.
-Daily tasks include, but are not limited to embroidering, hand applique, banner making, garment construction, and various administrative tasks.
+Daily tasks include, but are not limited to, embroidering, hand appliqué, banner making, garment construction, and various administrative tasks.

-2019 - present Studio Art Conservator for Jane Wenger in Chicago, IL
+2019 -2023: Studio Art Conservator for Jane Wenger in Chicago, IL

-Conservation of art and artifacts including skeletal collection, taxidermy insects, wooden and brass sculptures, and ceramics
+Conservation of art and artifacts, including skeletal collection, taxidermy, insects, wooden and brass sculptures, and ceramics

-2017 - 2019 Studio Assistant for Anne Wilson in Chicago, IL
+2017 - 2019: Studio Assistant for Anne Wilson in Chicago, IL